carpentries/workshop-template/CUSTOMIZATION.md

         $ git merge upstream/gh-pages

-4. If get any conflicts, solve it and
+4. When get conflicts, solve it and

         $ git commit -a